Luke 5:1

 demonstrated that they had a genuine conversion experience.
 "If any man be in Christ, He is a new creature: old

-salvation when a person gives themselves to Christ, if they had a genuine
+the day of salvation when a person gives themselves to Christ, if they had a

-experience, they came to Christ not only to receive salvation and forgiveness,
+genuine experience, they came to Christ not only to receive salvation and

-but also to give themselves in submission and service.
-It may be that a person
+forgiveness, but also to give themselves in submission and in service.
+If a

 Christ, then you should seriously question if you ever came to Him at all.